liangdu1/onespan-sign-apex-sdk/README.md

 For help, use OneSpan's [Developer Community](http://bit.ly/2uJz52e).

 ## Installation and Configuration

+### Option1 Install via GitHub Salesforce Deploy Tool

 The SDK can be installed using the <a href="https://githubsfdeploy.herokuapp.com?owner=OneSpan&repo=onespan-sign-apex-sdk">
   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a> button.

+### Option2 Install via Salesforce Workbench
+To deploy manually via Salesforce Workbench, first download or clone the master branch of this repository to your local machine, then compress the src/ folder into a file named src.zip.
+Next, go to https://workbench.developerforce.com, log in to your Salesforce org, navigate to Migration > Deploy, upload the src.zip, then proceed with the deployment.

+---

 After installing in your sandbox or developer org you'll need to configure the connection settings by creating an entry in the OneSpan Connection Settings custom setting.